moneroexamples/onion-monero-blockchain-explorer/README.md

 Note: There has been a number of issues with compatibility of tx's binary data between different Monero versions and operating systems.
-Unless you are using latest development version of Monero and the explorer has been compiled against the lastest version, pushing txs might not work due to incompatibilities in binary data.
+Unless you are using latest development version of Monero and the explorer has been compiled against the lastest version, pushing and checking unsigined and signed tx data might not work due to incompatibilities in binary data.

 ## Example screenshot